Quantum calculation of axion-photon transition in electromagnetodynamics for cavity haloscope: Introduction

 The QCD axion (see Ref.~\cite{DiLuzio:2020wdo} for a recent review) can become as dark matter (DM) candidate through the misalignment mechanism~\cite{Preskill:1982cy,Dine:1982ah}.
 The conventional axion haloscope experiments such as ADMX~\cite{ADMX:2018gho,ADMX:2021nhd} are built based on resonant cavity technique to search for $\mathcal{O}(10)~\mu{\rm eV}$ axion DM.
 The cosmic axions resonantly convert into a monochromatic photon with the enhancement from a high quality factor $Q$ when the cavity resonant frequency is tuned to the axion mass $m_a$.
 The mean number of thermal photons in the cavity at finite temperature $T$ is given by

-where $k_B$ is Boltzmann’s constant.
+where $k_B$ is Boltzmann constant.
 When $m_a\gtrsim \mathcal{O}(10)~\mu{\rm eV}$ and $T\approx 20~{\rm mK}$, the occupation number of thermal photon is quite low and the cavity can be treated as a single photon emitter.
-Although the usual electromagnetic power radiated in cavity is calculated in classical field theory~\cite{Sikivie:1983ip}, the actual description is quantum mechanical process of axion to photon conversion~\cite{Sikivie:2020zpn}.
+Although the usual electromagnetic power radiated in cavity is calculated in classical field theory~\cite{Sikivie:1983ip}, the actual description is quantum mechanical process of axion to photon conversion as stated by P.~Sikivie in Ref.~\cite{Sikivie:2020zpn}.
 To describe this axion-single photon conversion $a\to \gamma$, the calculation of transition rate should be performed at quantum level~\cite{Beutter:2018xfx,Yang:2022uil}.
-In this work, we implement the quantum calculation of photon $|0\rangle \to |1\rangle $ transition rate inside a homogeneous electromagnetic field in terms of the new axion interaction Hamiltonian in QEMD.
+In this work, we follow Ref.~\cite{Yang:2022uil} to implement the quantum calculation of photon $|0\rangle \to |1\rangle $ transition rate inside a homogeneous electromagnetic field in terms of the new axion interaction Hamiltonian based on QEMD.
 This quantum calculation can clearly imply the enhancement of conversion rate through resonance which is not certain in the classical picture.
-Our work will show the basic method for the generic cavity search of the new axion-photon couplings in QEMD.
+Our work will show the basic method for the generic cavity search of the new axion-photon couplings.

 This paper is organized as follows.
 In Sec.~\ref{sec:genericaxion}, we introduce the generic axion-photon interactions.
 We will show the realizations of this theory in both QEMD and generalized symmetry.
 In Sec.~\ref{sec:Photon}, we perform a complete quantum calculation of $a\to \gamma$ transition rate based on the new axion interaction Hamiltonian in QEMD.
-The transition rates from different types of cavity mode are obtained under external magnetic or electric background.
-We also show the sensitivity of resonant cavity to axion-photon couplings in QEMD in Sec.~\ref{sec:Cavity}.
+The transition rates from different types of cavity mode are obtained under external static magnetic or electric background.
+We also show the sensitivity of resonant cavity to axion-photon couplings in Sec.~\ref{sec:Cavity}.
 Our conclusions are drawn in Sec.~\ref{sec:Con}.